Arkansas Hit & Run Attorneys

 - Fear of skyrocketing insurance rates

-Sadly, hit and run accidents can occur at any time and to anyone.
+Sadly, hit and run accidents can occur at any time and to anyone, even in Little Rock.
 They’re more common, however, at night when fleeing drivers are less likely to be noticed by bystanders or witnesses.
-They’re also extremely common when another car is parked, such as in parking lots or on streets.
-When drivers hit a parked car, there may not be any witnesses around, especially in dark or enclosed parking garages or on side streets.
+They’re also extremely common when the driver hits a car that is parked, such as in parking lots or on streets.
+When drivers collide with a parked car, there may not be any witnesses around, especially in dark or enclosed parking garages or on side streets.
 Their fear of being “caught” or being held liable for damages may cause them to flee the scene of the crash.

 What to Do After a Hit and Run?

 There are important steps you can take after a hit and run accident to ensure that you have the best chance of recovering compensation.
-Failure to follow these steps could result in you being unable to receive the money you need to repair your vehicle and pay for your medical expenses.
+Failure to follow these steps could result in you being unable to receive the money you need to repair your vehicle and pay for your medical expenses after the accident.

 Step 1 – Get the information of the other driver

 Look around for a note that the other driver may have left for you.
 If you see the collision or see the driver leave the scene of the accident, take note of any details such as car make and model, license plate, unique modifications to the vehicle, etc.

 Step 2 – Look for witnesses